All Were Calm

 October 31, 2008 - Halloween Night

-Sitting in her wheelchair, 89 year-old Lois Dollworth slowly raised the remote control at
+Sitting in her wheelchair, eighty-nine year-old Lois Dollworth slowly raised the remote

 out of the wheelchair and into bed, with some much-needed help from her trusty walker.

-Fifteen minutes later, after she had just crossed-over on the side of slumber, she was
+minutes later, after she had just crossed-over to the side of slumber, she was

 abruptly awakened by thirteen booming door knocks in rapid succession like a submachine